MustafaHameed/data-science/r-programming/README.md

 ##### Verified Course Record:
-R Programming by Johns Hopkins University on Coursera.
+This is a four weeks' course R Programming (one of the Data Science Specialization series) by Johns Hopkins University on Coursera.
 Certificate earned on February 1, 2015

 Grade Achieved: 100.0%